ARM-software/armnn/src/backends/README.md

 * During optimization ArmNN needs to decide which layers are supported by the backend.
    To do this, it creates a backends and calls the ```GetLayerSupport()``` function and creates an ```ILayerSupport``` object to help deciding this.
-* During optimization ArmNN can run backend specific optimizations.
+* During optimization ArmNN can run backend-specific optimizations.
 It creates backend objects and calls the ```GetOptimizations()``` function and it runs them on the network.
 * When the Runtime is initialized it creates an optional ```IBackendContext``` object and keeps this context alive for the Runtime's lifetime.
 It notifies this context object before and after a network is loaded or unloaded.
-* When the LoadedNetwork creates the backend specific workloads for the layers, it creates a backend specific workload factory and calls this to create the workloads.
+* When the LoadedNetwork creates the backend-specific workloads for the layers, it creates a backend specific workload factory and calls this to create the workloads.

 ## The BackendRegistry

 As mentioned above, all backends need to be registered through the BackendRegistry so ArmNN knows about them.
-Registration requires a unique backend id string and a lambda function that returns a unique pointer to the [IBackendInternal interface](backendsCommon/IBackendInternal.hpp).
+Registration requires a unique backend ID string and a lambda function that returns a unique pointer to the [IBackendInternal interface](backendsCommon/IBackendInternal.hpp).

 For registering a backend only this lambda function needs to exist, not the actual backend.
-This allows dynamically creating the backend objects when it is needed.
+This allows dynamically creating the backend objects when they are needed.

 The BackendRegistry has a few convenience functions, like we can query the registered backends and are able to tell if a given backend is registered or not.